 Our fundamental human rights are under attack.

-The government is passing new laws that will reverse hard won rights and protections and leave us unable to challenge government decisions or hold institutions to account.
-The Police, Crime, Sentencing and Courts Bill (known as the Policing Bill) and the Nationality and Borders Bill contain measures that will increase risks of violence against women and girls while reducing access to support and safety.
+The government continues to pass new laws that will reverse hard won rights and protections and leave us unable to challenge government decisions or hold institutions to account.
+The Police, Crime, Sentencing and Courts Act (known as the Policing Act) and the Nationality and Borders Act contain measures that will increase risks of violence against women and girls while reducing access to support and safety.

-The government is using public outrage about violence against women and girls to introduce its regressive Policing Bill – a law that will increase police powers, diminish our collective freedoms and deepen inequality.
+The government has used public outrage about violence against women and girls to introduce its regressive Policing Act – a law that increases police powers, diminishes our collective freedoms and deepens inequality.